• Skip to primary navigation

 The crab is cooked on a cast iron skillet with some butter, garlic and seasoning

-1. You’re going to start by using a cast iron or oven safe heavy duty skillet.
+1. You’re going to start by using a cast iron or oven safe heavy duty skillet over medium heat.

 2. Add the butter to the skillet and add in the crab along with the seasoning.